src-d/lookout/README.md

 ## Running lookout from binaries

-Following these steps you will be able to run separately the **lookout** dependencies, analyzers and the server itself.
+Following these, steps you will be able to run separately the **lookout** dependencies, analyzers and the server itself.

 1. Run the [dependencies](#dependencies) manually or using docker-compose; if you prefer doing it straightforward, just run: